kaustubhhiware/code-mixing/Task_3_SenseDeviation/README.md

 NOTE: The cosine similarity in gensim can be negative.
 Please refer to [this stackoverflow answer](https://stackoverflow.com/questions/42381902/interpreting-negative-word2vec-similarity-from-gensim).

+First we shall transform social media vector for _film$_ and english vector for _film_.

+We are trying to analyse 3 kinds of results.

 ### Sense similarity

+For an English noun E which appears in Hindi context (E$), we consider the possible senses (H1, H2, H3, ..).

+For every possible sense, we consider the cosine similarity of (E, H1) and (E$, H1).
+Using this, we were able to find if, for a certain sense, it is closer to E or E$.

+For a sense Hx, if  **cosine(Hx, E$) > cosine(Hx, E)**, it means when an English word appears in Hindi context, it is more likely to mean in the sense of Hx.

+The code for this is `res1.py` and `res1-union.py`, which outputs `res1.txt` and `res1-union.txt` respectively.

+### Vector similarity

+Now, for each English noun E which appears in Hindi context (E$), we consider the similarity of E and E$.
+If cosine(E, E$) is high, it means that the senses of E and E$ are closer to each other.

+This is possible when E does not have multiple senses.
+Example, _movie_ and _movie$_ will have higher cosine similarity than _film_ and _film$_, because movie has very few possible senses, however film can mean cinema, strip, photographic film, etc.

+The code for vector similarity is `result_cos_sim.py`, the output for which is at `result2-cos-similarity.txt`

+### Nearest neighbours

+For every English noun E in Hindi context E$, we take its 10 nearest neighbors in the Hindi vectorspace.

+The code is at `result_neighbors.py`, which outputs `result3-neighbors.txt`.

 ## Obtaining frequency specific data (redundant)